cloudevents/spec/README.md

 ## SDKs

-In addition to the documentation mentioned above, there are also a set of SDKs being developed:
+In addition to the documentation mentioned above, there are also an [SDK proposal](SDK.md) and a set of SDKs being developed:
 - [CSharp](https://github.com/cloudevents/sdk-csharp)
 - [Go](https://github.com/cloudevents/sdk-go)